freelawproject/juriscraper/readme.md

 Joining the Project as a Developer
 ==================================
 We use a few tools pretty frequently while building these scrapers.
-The first is [a sister project called xpath-tester][3] that helps debug XPath queries. xpath-tester can be installed locally in a few minutes.
+The first is [a sister project called xpath-tester][3] that helps debug XPath queries.
+In a good operating system, xpath-tester can be installed locally in a few minutes.

 We also generally use Eclipse with the PyDev and Aptana tools installed or Intellij with PyCharm installed.
 These are useful because they allow syntax highlighting, code inspection, and PyLint integration.
-Intellij is particularly strong in this area and a license is available to interested contributors.
+Intellij is particularly strong in these areas and a license is available to interested contributors.

 For scrapers to be merged:

  - `python tests/tests.py` must pass, listing the results for any new scrapers.
    This will be run automatically by [Travis-CI][12].
- - a *_example* file must be included (this is needed for the tests to run your code -- see examples of these files next to any current scraper).
+ - a *_example* file must be included in the `tests/examples` directory (this is needed for the tests to run your code).
  - your code should be [PEP8][4] compliant with no major Pylint problems or Intellij inspection issues.
- - your code should efficiently parse a page, returning no exceptions or speed warnings during tests.
+ - your code should efficiently parse a page, returning no exceptions or speed warnings during tests on a modern machine.

 When you're ready to develop a scraper, get in touch, and we'll find you one that makes sense and that nobody else is working on.
 If you're interested, we have [a public slack channel you can join][slack], where we can chat.
 A summary of the day's errors and warnings is also sent to the [Juriscraper email list][list], so by joining that you can help us identify failing scrapers.
 It also has [an archive][archive], if you rather not join another mailing list.
 Finally, we have [a wiki list][6] of courts that you can browse yourself.
 There are templates for new scrapers [here (for opinions)][10] and [here (for oral arguments)][11].
+Those are a lot of options, so we won't blame you if you just want to get in touch instead of figuring it all out yourself.

 When you're done with your scraper, fork this repository, push your changes into your fork, and then send a pull request for your changes.
 Be sure to remember to update the `__init__.py` file as well, since it contains a list of completed scrapers.